-In light of the news that UK spas will reopen from 13th July, now’s the time to start planning that long-awaited restorative weekend away.
-The UK spas offering is on the ascendant – so you can ditch the flights and make it better for the planet, too.
+Now’s the time to start planning that long-awaited restorative weekend away.
+The UK spas offering is on the ascendant – so you can ditch the flights and make your spa getaway healthier for the planet, too.

 The Best UK Spas

 Lime Wood Herb House Spa

 Inspired by its unique location in the New Forest, Lime Wood’s Herb House Spa is a must for those looking to escape the hustle and bustle of city life in 2021.
 With an ethos of calm, wellbeing and serenity, the spa has has a capacious sauna and indoor hydro pool with stunning forest views, a Mud House, a steaming outdoor hot pool, eight single treatment rooms and two double treatment rooms.
 There’s also a state-of-the-art Technogym on the roof, an ozone-treated indoor pool and a workout studio, where you can experience the hotel’s unique three-day Matt Roberts fitness retreats with the celebrated personal trainer.
 There’s also spa days on offer, holistic treatments from Bamford and Voya, and bespoke Sarah Chapman facials from the highly trained team.